 Niambi Jaha-Echols is an author, visionary, certified life coach, artist, and inspirational speaker.
 A native Chicagoan, she wrote and self-published Project Butterfly: Supporting Young Women and Girls of African Descent through the Transitions of Life.
 In 2004, she founded Camp Butterfly, which serves girls nationally and internationally using the butterfly as a wonderful model of transformation to help break the perpetual cycle of negative self-image and social outcomes.
 Niambi has degrees in psychology and fine arts from Michigan State University and Columbia College Chicago, with graduate hours in art therapy from the University of Illinois at Chicago.
 She is a co-contributor to the recently released book titled African Americans and Community Engagement in Higher Education and was recognized in 2005 by Essence Magazine as one of the "Women Who Are Shaping the World."

-Originally from Cleveland, Ohio, Marcus Mason is an undergraduate recruiter at North Park University in Chicago, Illinois.
+Originally from Cleveland, Ohio, Marcus Mason is an Assistant Director of Undergraduate Admission at Loyola University in Chicago, Illinois.
 While employed full-time at the university, Marcus is simultaneously pursuing a master’s degree in Christian Formation and Business Administration.
 Before working in higher education, Marcus received his bachelors of science in communication from Northwestern University in 2009.
 Immediately upon graduation, Marcus went to work for an emerging nonprofit organization that works with youth in some of Chicago’s most underserved and most underresourced areas.
 He has a passion for youth development and education.
 This is his first term on the ACA Board of Directors.

 Miriam Musco is the education director at Science Museum of Western Virginia programs.
 Previously, Miriam worked in the Education Department of the Sciencenter, a children's museum in Ithaca, New York, where she conducted field trips, afterschool programs, outreach to local schools, several special events, and the summer camp program.
 She contributes to the content and education programs of Girl Museum, an online museum devoted to the history and cultures of girlhood.
 Miriam is passionate about youth development and providing role models for today's children to become tomorrow's leaders.
 A New Jersey native, Miriam earned a BA from Indiana University and an MA from University of the Arts.
 She relishes this opportunity to give back and to learn from other leaders around the country who are working in a variety of settings and have a multitude of experiences.
 Her interests include informal science education among children and teenagers.
 Musco is passionate about the links between museums and social work, such as programming for underprivileged groups and community advocacy.
 This is her first term on the ACA Board of Directors.